MbusoKotobe/Pascal-Interpretor/README.md

 # Pascal-Interpretor
-FUN EDUCATIONAL PROJECT /n
+## FUN EDUCATIONAL PROJECT /n
 This is a toy pascal interpretor which I am developing as a side project for fun when I have some spare time.

-Currently it only has a Lexer and an Interpretor in one place.
-It can perform simple computation like making tokens from user input and process the tokens and return the result.
-Only basic arithmetic computation can be processed by the parser.
+# FEATURES
+The parser currently performs simple arithmatic computation:
+* Addition
+* Subtraction
+* Division
+* Modulo

+The parser can also process arbitrary expressions containing all the supported arithmetic e.g *5 + 2 - 1 x 11 ÷ 2*

+#MORE WORK WILL BE ADDED WHEN I HAVE TIME.